WithPrecedent/simplify/README.md

 To that end, ml_funnel divides the feature engineering and modeling process into ten major method groups:

-Scalers: convert numerical features into a common scale (using scikit-learn methods) Splitters : divides data into train, test, and/or validation sets once or through k-folds cross-validation
+* Scalers: convert numerical features into a common scale (using scikit-learn methods)
+* Splitters : divides data into train, test, and/or validation sets once or through k-folds cross-validation
-Encoders: convert categorical features into numerical ones (using category-encoders methods)
+* Encoders: convert categorical features into numerical ones (using category-encoders methods)
-Interactors: convert selected categorical features into new polynomial features (using PolynomialEncoder from category-encoders)
+* Interactors: convert selected categorical features into new polynomial features (using PolynomialEncoder from category-encoders)
-Splicers : create different subgroups of features to allow for easy comparison between them Samplers : synthetically resample training data for imbalanced data (using imblearn methods) for use with algorithms that struggle with imbalanced data
+* Splicers : create different subgroups of features to allow for easy comparison between them
+* Samplers : synthetically resample training data for imbalanced data (using imblearn methods) for use with algorithms that struggle with imbalanced data
-Selectors : select features recursively or as one-shot based upon user criteria (using sci-kit learn methods) Models : implement machine learning algorithms (currently includes xgboost and scikit-learn methods) Grids : test different hyperparameters for the models selected (currently includes RandomizedSearchCV and GridSearchCV - Bayesian methods coming soon)
+* Selectors : select features recursively or as one-shot based upon user criteria (using scikit-learn methods)
+* Models : implement machine learning algorithms (currently includes xgboost and scikit-learn methods)
+* Grids : test different hyperparameters for the models selected (currently includes RandomizedSearchCV and GridSearchCV - Bayesian methods coming soon)
-Plots : produce helpful graphical representations based upon the model selected (includes shap, seaborn, and matplotlib methods)
+* Plots : produce helpful graphical representations based upon the model selected (includes shap, seaborn, and matplotlib methods)

 In addition to the methods included, users can easily add additional methods at any stage using an easy-to-use common parameter format.